RamaLingeswaraRao950/Slider/README.md

 | Fonts         | System UI stack |

 ---

-📜 Feel free to fork, star ⭐, and customize this layout for your own menus, galleries, product sliders, or showcases !

 💡 Great UI isn’t just about pixels, it’s about the way everything moves, reacts, and feels when you touch it.